 Another possibility is The Cypress Room at Island Vista.
 This four-star restaurant has floor-to-ceiling views of the ocean and a menu that offers European-inspired Lowcountry cuisine.
 Grouper with herb butter sauce, perhaps, or maybe a New York Strip steak with Horseradish cream sauce?

 And then there’s Thoroughbred’s Chop and Steak House, a local favorite since 1988.

-Aspen Grille is a relatively newcomer to the beach, but it’s garnered great reviews for fresh Carolina seafood.
+Aspen Grille has garnered great reviews for fresh Carolina seafood.
 The menu changes seasonally and the scallops are divine!
 For some, there’s nothing better than a leisurely morning in search of the perfect vacation breakfast.

-If your eggs improve with an ocean view, consider the Sea Captain’s Housewhere locals and visitors have dined for years, from dawn til night.
+If your food improves with an ocean view, consider the Sea Captain’s House where locals and visitors have dined for years, from dawn til night.

 WATER ACTIVITIES & RENTALS

 Day two (or three or ten): Explore new territory by renting a boat or jet ski and touring parts of the Intracoastal Waterway.

 Located on the south end of the Myrtle Beach area, Crazy Sister Marina